-T Cell Fusosome Program
+T Cell Fusosome Approach

-Our T cell fusosome approach provides us with an opportunity to develop potential product candidates to expand access to CAR T cell therapy to many more patients in need.
-In addition, we believe the ability to deliver a payload encoding a CAR to a T cell inside the body has the potential to improve effectiveness over ex vivo manufactured CAR T cell products.
-Experience thus far has demonstrated that both CD8+ and CD4+ T cells contribute to the CAR T cell response.
-Thus, the fusosome programs we are developing will deliver the CAR gene using fusogens that directly and specifically target the CD8 co-receptor or the CD4 co-receptor on T cells following a single intravenous injection.
-These approaches could result in the generation of therapeutically active CAR T cells without the complexities and delays associated with the process of T cell collection and ex vivo manufacturing.
-Furthermore, the ex vivo expansion in the presence of high cytokine concentrations, while necessary for the manufacture of approved CAR T cell products, also contributes to marked changes in T cell quality that may not be therapeutically beneficial.
-We believe the generation of a CAR T cell within the natural physiological environment has the potential to improve the quality of the CAR T cell generated, potentially improving both efficacy and the side effect profile.
+Our T cell fusosome approach provides us with an opportunity to develop CAR T cell therapies that can be more broadly accessible to patients than treatments that are currently available.
+We also believe that the ability to deliver a payload encoding a CAR to a T cell inside the body has the potential for improved effectiveness over ex vivo manufactured CAR T cell products.
+Experience thus far has demonstrated that both CD8+ and CD4+ T cells contribute to the CAR T cell response in patients that receive autologous CAR T cell therapies with conditioning lymphodepletion.
+Thus, our fusosome programs will deliver the CAR gene using fusogens that directly and specifically target the CD8 co-receptor or the CD4 co-receptor on T cells following a single intravenous injection.
+We believe that these approaches could result in the generation of therapeutically active CAR T cells without the complexities and delays associated with the process of T cell collection and ex vivo manufacturing.
+Furthermore, ex vivo expansion in the presence of high cytokine concentrations, although necessary for the manufacture of approved CAR T cell products, also contributes to marked changes in T cell quality that may not be therapeutically beneficial.
+We believe the generation of an in vivo CAR T cell, within the natural physiological environment, has the potential to improve the quality of the CAR T cell generated, which may ultimately improve both efficacy and the side effect profile.
 Finally, the effectiveness of ex vivo manufactured CAR T cells is dependent on the administration of a lymphodepleting preparative regimen prior to infusion to facilitate expansion of the CAR T cell product, which can have meaningful adverse safety implications.
-We do not expect to need a lymphodepleting regimen prior to in vivo delivery of the CAR gene, as our goal is to expose our fusosomes to as many T cells in the body as possible.
+We do not expect to use a lymphodepleting regimen prior to in vivo delivery of the CAR gene, as our goal is to expose our fusosomes to as many T cells in the body as possible.

-Our preclinical data have demonstrated that fusosomes can deliver a genetic payload specifically and efficiently to human T cells in culture and in immunodeficient mice with intraperitoneally injected human peripheral blood mononuclear cells (PBMC) and fused with a single dose of a fusosome.
+Our preclinical data have demonstrated that fusosomes can deliver a genetic payload specifically and efficiently to human T cells in culture, as well as in immunodeficient mice with intraperitoneally-injected human peripheral blood mononuclear cells (PBMCs) that have been infused with a single dose of a fusosome.
 The T cells can be categorized into functional subsets based on the expression pattern of cell surface molecules.
-CD3 is a protein expressed on all T cells, CD4 is expressed on the Helper T cells that primarily activate T and B cells to carry out their function, and CD8 is found on cytotoxic T cells that primarily kill cancerous or virally infected cells.
+CD3 is a protein expressed on all T cells, CD4 is expressed on helper T cells that primarily activate T and B cells to carry out their function, and CD8 is found on cytotoxic T cells that primarily kill cancerous or virally infected cells.
 We generated fusogens against these three cell-surface molecules and have demonstrated that we can deliver a marker gene to cells bearing these cell surface proteins in vitro.